Applying for your building consent

 - To include an estimated value that needs to be appropriate for the work being applied for (section 63)

 - A memorandum (Form 2A) from LBP (designer) if the application contains restricted building work, if not supplied the application will not be accepted for processing

-It must also be accompanied by the prescribed application fee, and any plans, specifications and any other information requested or required by Council or the Act.
+It must also be accompanied by the correct application fee with plans, specifications and any other information requested or required by Council or the Act.

 Information about PIMS and the Resource Management Act/Resource Consents